AndyShortt/aws-postgres-loadtest/README.md

-## AWS Serverless Load Test for Auora PostgreSQL
+## AWS Serverless Load Test for Aurora PostgreSQL

-This basic serverless app applies simulated SELECT and INSERT load against an Amazon Aurora PostgreSQL database.
+This basic serverless function applies simulated SELECT and INSERT load against an Amazon Aurora PostgreSQL database.
 Successful executions are logged to Amazon Cloudwatch where statement duration can be viewed.

 The components of this app are:
 1. A client-script (sqs_test_trigger.py) that the user executes to begin the test, adjust volume, and change host endpoints